What is personalized medicine?

 That’s because even the world’s best scientists and doctors don’t fully understand yet how different people develop disease and respond to treatments.
 The result is a "one-size-fits-all" approach to medicine that is based on broad population averages.
 This traditional practice often misses its mark because each person’s genetic makeup is slightly different from everyone else’s, often in very important ways that affect health.

-Tailoring health care to each person’s unique genetic makeup – that’s the promising idea behind personalized medicine, also variously known as individualized medicine, precision medicine or genomic medicine.
+Tailoring health care to each person’s unique genetic makeup – that’s the promising idea behind precision medicine, also variously known as individualized medicine, personalized medicine or genomic medicine.